 Frankly, I was getting mind-$#%^ed here in my city.
 It was long back that I took a proper vacation- a vacation that would’ve given me relief from my daily hustle and bustle and those endless phone-calls and mails.
 So, this time, when I started searching for my perfect summer hide-out, I came across this FB page called The Nomadic Weekends.
 These guys, seemingly, found out new places , rather new unexplored places and got into some kind of marketing agreement with them and were showcasing them.
-And Bungkulung and Rohtak were their suggestion.
+And Bungkulung and Rohtak were their suggestion in North Bengal.
 Now, one thing led to another, and one fine morning, I found myself boarding the Indigo flight to Bagdogra with my family of my 7 year old monkey prince, 2 elder women (mother and mother-in-law) and my wife helping me managing them.

 The first place that we were supposed to go was Bungkulung.
 A Bolero was waiting for us at the airport (it charged us 2200/- for the drop) and was sent by the homestay owner.
 It was supposed to be a village homestay somewhere near Mirik (well, 17 km from mirik to be exact).
 The road was excellent till halfway and the second half (the hilly stretch) was killer (an offroading experience).
 But, once we reached the spot after a 2.5 hours drive from Bagdogra airport, we were speechless for a few minutes.
 Imagine, in a sloppy, quaint village, you pick up few trees and pluck in some beautiful cottages.
 That’s this place for us.